Govt-Model-Engineering-College/getting-started-with-Github/AnnaEmmanuel/readme.md

 # Intro
-My name is Anna Emmanuel
-I like to code✨
+My name is Anna Emmanuel and I like to code✨